Asymptotics of Redistricting the $n\times n$ Grid

-\section{Introduction}

-Tiling the grid is one way to model legislative redistricting.
-Each square of the grid represents a voter, each tile represents a district, and a tiling of the grid is a \emph{redistricting plan}.
-In the study of redistricting, it is often instructive to compare one plan to the space of possible plans.
-Unfortunately, total enumeration of redistricting plans is out of the question (sorry Justice Alito!).
+\section{Introduction.}

+Redistricting is the act of dividing a region into districts for electoral representation.
+Mathematics has played an increasingly important role in redistricting in the U.S. in the past decade; see, for example, the amicus brief to the Supreme Court in the case Rucho v.
+Common Cause, 2019 \cite{math_amicus_brief}.
+One of the first natural questions to arise in the mathematical study and litigation of redistricting is, ``How many redistricting plans are there for a particular region?"
+While this question may be impossible to answer precisely in real world examples (sorry Justice Alito!), we can make provable statements if we use a simplified model.

+Consider the $n\times n$ grid.
+Assume that each square of the grid represents a voter.
+A redistricting plan is a geometric partition of the grid into $n$ districts where we require that each piece of the partition forms a connected region and that each district has exactly $n$ whole squares.\footnote{Connectivity and population balance are common real world redistricting requirements.
+We consider two squares to be connected if they share an edge of positive length, i.e., corners do not count.
+While exact population balance is required for U.S. Congressional districts, many state and local level districts allow for some imbalance, say up to about 5\%.} The districts are \emph{$n$-ominoes}, shapes that can be made by gluing $n$ congruent squares edge to edge, so a redistricting plan is a tiling of the $n\times n$ grid by $n$-ominoes.